Skip to content

 Discover Chettinad Heritage

-The region of Chettinad is located in the southern part of the State of Tamil Nadu (South India), with Chennai (Madras) as its capital.
-The main town of the region is Karaikkudi, which is 400 km south from Chennai and 90 km from the major sites of the state, such as Thanjavur (WHS UNESCO), Tiruchirapalli and Madurai.
+The Chettinad region is located in southern Tamil Nadu (South India).
+The main city of the region is Karaikkudi, which is 400 km south from the capital of Tamil Nadu, Chennai (Madas), and 90 km from several principal historical sites of the state, including as Thanjavur (WHS UNESCO), Tiruchirapalli and Madurai.

 logo-SV